 - Motor nerves, connected to your muscles, and responsible for dictating how the muscles move

 - Autonomic nerves, connected to your internal organs, and responsible for controlling functions like heart rate, blood pressure, digestion, and bladder function.

 On first glance, you might think that neuropathy is quite a severe condition.

 And while that is true, there are ways you can alleviate the symptoms and make living more manageable.

-One such treatment is using essential oils for neuropathy.
+One such treatment is using essential oils.

 What are the symptoms of neuropathy?

 The symptoms of the condition can limit your activities and daily performance.

 They decrease your ability to live a normal life.